 thenBuilder

-steps.
+The thenBuilder is used to define Then steps.
 It uses a builder pattern to define the different parts of the step.
 The chain is depicted below and we’ll cover each part in detail below.

 Properties